Speedcubing-Canada/docs-speedcubing-canada/public/src/reimbursement-policy.md

 - To request reimbursement for allowed expense(s), the individual(s) and/or group(s) requesting reimbursement **must** email [reimbursements@speedcubingcanada.org](mailto:reimbursements@speedcubingcanada.org).
   - The email _should_ include “reimbursement” in the subject line.
+  - The email **must** meet one of the two following requirements:
-  - The email **must** include the name of the Speedcubing Canada Supported Event the allowed expense(s) are associated with.
+    - Include the name(s) of the Speedcubing Canada Supported Event(s) the allowed expense(s) are associated with.
+    - If the allowed expense(s) are for equipment that will have ongoing use at Speedcubing Canada Supported Events, but cannot be directly associated with a particular event or event(s), provide written explanation to justify the equipment's benefit to Speedcubing Canada Supported Events in a particular region.
   - The email **must** include receipts attached to the email.
     - An expense **must not** be reimbursed without a receipt (with the exception of automobile allowance).
   - For each receipted expense, the email **must** include which policy (e.g. Venues and associated costs, Equipment Type 1) the expense is covered by.